FeroLabs/fero_client/README.md

 # fero_client

-`fero` is a client side Python library intended to help users interact with [Fero](https://app.ferolabs.com).
+`fero` is a client-side Python library intended to help users interact with [Fero](https://app.ferolabs.com).

 ## Quickstart